-- (a) A Discloser's identity (or information that is likely to lead to the them being identified) is kept strictly confidential unless: - disclosure is required for a report to the AFP, ASIC, APRA or other body prescribed by regulation; - it is necessary to obtain legal advice; - the Discloser consents; or - it is otherwise allowed or required in accordance with the Law. - (b) However, the substance of a disclosure including information likely to identify a Discloser (but not their identity), may be shared on a confidential basis, where it is reasonably necessary for the purposes of an investigation.
+- (a) A Discloser's identity (or information that is likely to lead to them being identified) is kept strictly confidential unless: - i.
+Disclosure is required for a report to the AFP, ASIC, APRA or other body prescribed by regulation; - ii.
+To a legal practitioner if it is necessary to obtain legal advice; - iii.
+The Discloser consents; or - iv.
+It is otherwise allowed or required in accordance with the Law.

+- (b) However, the substance of a disclosure including information likely to identify a Discloser (but not their identity), may be shared on a confidential basis, where it is reasonably necessary for the purposes of an investigation.
 In these circumstances, BAC will take all reasonable steps to reduce the risk that the Discloser will be identified. - (c) BAC understands that individuals may be worried about possible personal repercussions from disclosing Reportable Conduct and has implemented measures to maintain confidentiality.
-These include: - securely storing paper and electronic records that relate to disclosures of Reportable Conduct; - limiting access to information relating to a disclosure to those directly involved in managing and investigating it (such as the CRC); - where the Discloser's identity is provided, restricting the number of people who are aware of their identity or information likely to lead to their identification; - if appropriate, using a pseudonym to refer to the Discloser and the disclosure; and - providing training and awareness about confidentiality requirements and the consequences of breaching confidentiality to those involved in handling and investigating disclosures.
+These include: - i.
+Securely storing paper and electronic records that relate to disclosures of Reportable Conduct; - ii.
+Limiting access to information relating to a disclosure to those directly involved in managing and investigating it (such as the CRC); - iii.
+Where the Discloser's identity is provided, restricting the number of people who are aware of their identity or information likely to lead to their identification; - iv.
+If appropriate, using a pseudonym to refer to the Discloser and the disclosure; and - v.
+Providing training and awareness about confidentiality requirements and the consequences of breaching confidentiality to those involved in handling and investigating disclosures.